simplic/documentation/support/index.md

 # Support Documentation

 Welcome to the support documentation.
-Under construction.
+This documentation contains information about installing, administrating and customizing simplic products.